polygnomial/me210-project/README.md

 - It's a good idea to read the design specification very carefully and understand when something is sarcastic (bloody Americans who don’t know how to use sarcasm properly).
 - We tried to literally “think outside the box” but it would’ve turned out better for us if we’d tried to think inside the box.
 Maybe this is a Stanford thing.
 IDK if this is good advice for the real world.
 - 3d printing is more flexible since you can do geometries that have 90° angles in them (like brackets), as well as totally custom geometry

+# TODO
+- in electronics add name of smaller motors if we can find them